The OMHM has created different types of housing in accordance with the available programs and Montrealers’ needs

 |2 rooms||X||7 rooms||X|

 Since the end of the 1970s, the Rent Supplement Programs (PSL) have allowed tenants to live in private apartments, coops or not-for-profits while paying a rent that is similar to that of low-rent housing, which is 25% of the household income.
 The difference between the rent paid by the tenant and the cost of managing the housing is paid by a subsidy managed by the OMHM.
 These buildings are managed by their respective landlords and the tenants must contact them with regard to maintenance, security and good neighbourly relations.
 Tenants may have to pay additional fees for electricity, parking etc.

 For low-rent housing and Rent Supplement Programs, applicants must meet the seven (7) eligibility criteria.

 Please note that victims of domestic violence and major incidents (fire, etc.), or mobility-impaired applicants, may not have to meet criterion 2.

-Please consult the Low rent Housing in Montreal leaflet for further information.
+Please consult the Living in subsidized housing in Montreal leaflet for further information.